Skip to content

 2025-04-04 10:12:33 | info | 📓 Documentation available at https://localhost:15888/docs

-Go back to your Hummingbot client or restart it if you have exited.
-In the upper right corner, you should see GATEWAY: ONLINE if your Hummingbot client is connected to Gateway.
+Once Gateway is running, go back to your Hummingbot client or restart it if you have exited.
+In the upper right corner, you should see GATEWAY: 🟢 ONLINE if your Hummingbot client is successfully connected to Gateway.

 Interactive Swagger Docs